 If your cup can't be felt, stays in place, and doesn't leak you have a winner!
 This may only happen after some trial and error.
-Most cup users take 1-3 cycles to get things going.
+Most cup users take 1-3 cycles to get things going how they should be.
 You may want to wear backup liners or period underwear until you know it's going well.

 How to Remove Your Menstrual Cup

-Removing your cup is farily simple though it is a scary thought at first!
-You can try removing your cup for the first time while you're in the shower to reduce your worry about mess.
+Removing a menstrual cup can be pretty simple, though it is a scary thought at first!
+You can try removing your cup for the first time while you're in the shower to reduce your worry about a mess.